ibra-kdbra/Cpp_Projects/CPP20_Develop/README.md

 ## Contents

-Co-Cpp19 contains numerous sublibraries and is splitted into many small headers.
+Co-Cpp19 contains numerous sublibraries and is split into many small headers.
 This aims to enable the "pay only what you use policy" of C++ at compile time.

 * cpp19 - compiler configuration (yours should be somewhat similar)